Funds research advancing the science of science by studying scientific discovery, communication, and impact to improve policy and societal benefits.

 Due Dates: Proposals accepted anytime

-Funding Amounts: No specified minimum or maximum; award size and duration vary by project and proposal type
+Funding Amounts: No minimum or maximum specified; award size and duration vary by project type; no cost sharing required.

-Summary: Supports research advancing theory and empirical knowledge on scientific discovery, communication, and the societal impact of science.
+Summary: Supports research advancing theory and knowledge about scientific discovery, communication, and the societal impacts of science.